Call-for-Code-for-Racial-Justice/Truth-Loop/contributing/ADMIN-COMPONENT-MIGRATION.md

 - Tags will be different
 - The `class` attribute will be `className`
 - There will be other tweaks necessary as JSX does not like hyphens (`-`) in attributes
-- The CarbonComponent design system will be used: https://react.carbondesignsystem.com/?path=/story/getting-started--welcome
+- The MaterialUI Design system will be used https://mui.com/getting-started/usage/

 The `data()` function will primarily be the props that you pass in or the state values that you set.

 In the `mounted()` function you'll find what needs to be executed immediately.

 The `methods` object contains the functions that may be executed within this component or passed to a sub-component.

-(TODO: Add the code excerpts of turning the Vue Publication* files into the corresponding React components.
-To include tests.)
+The [react-admin publications](https://github.com/Call-for-Code-for-Racial-Justice/Truth-Loop/tree/main/server/react-admin/src/publications) can be used as an example for other react-admin migrations.

 ## Route - [ReactRouter](https://reactrouter.com/)
 #### Route.test.js